 This Slow Cooker Smoked Brisket is so easy!
-Serve with your favorite barbecue sauce some bread and pickles, Crock-Pot Baked Beans and Aunt Grace’s Potato Salad, and by golly you have a ridiculously easy meal that everyone will love!
+Serve with your favorite barbecue sauce some bread and pickles, Crock-Pot Baked Beans and potato salad and by golly you have a ridiculously easy meal that everyone will love!

 - 3-4 pound beef brisket

 - 1 teaspoon celery salt

 - 1 ½ tablespoons mesquite liquid smoke I used Stubb's